Deroxon/Angular_taskList/README.md

 # About this project
-This application is basic toDoList, it has 3 goals:
+This application is basic to do List with connected to the fake API. it saving max 100 records which one is limited

+Application has 3 goals:

 - Improve my Angular skills
 - To repeat all in this code, on my daily projects to memorize it
 - To do basic functionallity of this App